ngregorich/synthcity_parquet_performance/README.md

 DuckDB integrates really well with pandas.
 For example, I was able to port the heavy lifting queries of a pandas project into DuckDB, save the results as a pandas dataframes, and plot them using my existing Matplotlib code.
 Too cool!

+The pushdown features of DuckDB do make me reevaluate the value of tidy format data also popular in parquet files, but that will have to be a post for another day.

 ### Files

 - **.gitignore**: GitHub Python git ignore file sourced [here](https://github.com/github/gitignore/blob/main/Python.gitignore), modified to ignore .parquet files